Khan/wonder-blocks/packages/wonder-blocks-form/components/checkbox.md

 Sometimes one may wish to use a solo checkbox somewhere, like in this example content item.
 Use a `<label htmlFor={id}>` element that matches the `id` prop of the Checkbox for accessibility purposes.
+Doing this also automatically makes the label a click target for the checkbox.
 ```js
 const React = require("react");
 const {View} = require("@khanacademy/wonder-blocks-core");